Mackenna's Gold: Musical score and soundtrack

 The original score and songs of the film were composed and conducted by Quincy Jones, and the soundtrack album was released on the RCA Victor label in 1969.
 The opening song, "Old Turkey Buzzard", is a recurring background theme.
 It was sung by José Feliciano and was composed by Quincy Jones with lyrics by Freddie Douglas.
 'Freddie Douglas' was a pseudonym for writer/producer Carl Foreman.
-José Feliciano also plays guitar and add vocals in many parts of the soundtrack and Spanish version of the theme song "Viejo Butre" for the Spanish-language edition of the movie.
+José Feliciano also plays guitar and adds vocals in many parts of the soundtrack and Spanish version of the theme song "Viejo Butre" for the Spanish-language edition of the movie.

 The theme song was used on the Late Show with David Letterman in 2007 as a random running gag.
 A 13-second clip would be played after Letterman threw his blue index cards through the "glass" window behind his desk, and was often combined with a video clip of the turkey buzzard soaring in the sky during the movie's opening sequence.
 Letterman would gradually show increased mock irritation with the clip in discussions with bandleader Paul Shaffer, while at the same time calling it "exciting, moving, inspirational" and "stirring, haunting, beautiful".
 The running gag ultimately resulted in Feliciano making a guest appearance on the Late Show on October 16, 2007, singing a longer version of the song (with the buzzard video clip superimposed over him).